devcraft1/LFC-Owerri/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+This project is strictly a property of LFC Owerri church Headquarters.

 In the project directory, you can run: